ColleenQue/wikipop/README.md

 # wikipop
-This is a summer project that imitates wikiedia, reddit, and kprofile to create the ultimate community for kpop fans.
+This is a summer project that imitates wikipedia, reddit, and kprofile to create the ultimate community for kpop fans.

 work in progress